 (a) within the period specified in the relevant provision of Schedule 2,

 (b) where no period is specified, within a period of 8 weeks beginning with the day immediately following that on which the application is received by the authority, or

 (c) within such longer period as may be agreed by the applicant and the authority in writing."

-On 30/01/2019, the LPA issued a decision refusing prior approval.
-For this situation, the above judgment considered the question of whether the development would be prevented by the combination of article 7 of the GPDO and Part 3 paragraph W(11) of the GPDO.
+On 30/01/2019, the LPA issued a decision refusing prior approval (i.e. after the 56 day period had expired but before the "longer period" had expired).
+For this situation, a key issue is whether the development would be prevented by the combination of article 7 of the GPDO and Part 3 paragraph W(11) of the GPDO.
 For reference, Part 3 paragraph W(11) of the GPDO states the following [note: my emphasis in bold]:

 "(11) The development must not begin before the occurrence of one of the following—